K7MDL2/KEITHSDR/SDR_RA8875/README.md

     7. Eliminated the sub-VFO amd A & B VFO marker flicker while tuning.
     8. Added support for the 4.3" motherboard V2.
 The defines are V1_4_3_PCB, V2_4_3_PCB, SMALL_PCB_V1, or none of these for the old way.
     9. Spectrum_RA887x.h in the library also updated with the new #define names.
 V2 is same touch IRQ line as V1.
+    10. Removed AutoSDR and PhaseChange methods of I2S phase error correction (aka Twin Peaks problem).
+The W7PUA correction process has shown to be very successful.
+It does require 2x 10K resistors.
+Latest enhancements use a 2KHz filter on the line-in signals to help the auto-detection FFT see only the IO pin generated test signal.
+A strong enough RF signal can still get in and confuse things so starting up on a quiet band can help.
+The ultimate solution is to switch the antenna or Line-In to ground at startup so that only the IO pin generated test signal is presented to the FFT analysis.
+The V2_4_3_PCB has the 2 resistors on the motherboard.

 ## March 2022